 HM Revenue & Customs’ (HMRC) guidance states that a transfer overseas will either be a recognised transfer or a non-recognised transfer.
 Recognised transfers are transfers to QROPS.
 A transfer from a UK registered pension scheme to an overseas scheme which is not a QROPS or a registered pension scheme is a non-recognised transfer.
 Such a transfer would be classed and taxed as an unauthorised member payment and the transferring UK pension scheme may refuse to make it.
-The rest of these FAQs covers recognised transfers to a QROPS.
+The rest of this section of the guide covers recognised transfers to a QROPS.

 The Government has stated that they expect transfers to QROPS to be made where an individual leaves or intends to leave the UK permanently.
 The intention is to allow an individual to take their pension savings with them to their new country of residence and for them to continue to save in their new country towards providing an income in their retirement.
 They expect individuals to be aware that UK tax rules will continue to apply to funds transferred from the UK to a QROPS and that tax charges could arise relating to a transfer.
 Broadly, the intention is that any individual who leaves the UK and transfers their pension savings should be in much the same financial position as someone who remains in the UK with their pension savings.